aka: Visible Laser Beams

 - Very well done in Mass Effect 2 with the Phalanx pistol, which comes standard with a laser sight.
 The blue laser is easy to see in both light and dark environments, perfectly predicts where the slug will hit, and allows for long-range shots that would otherwise be difficult to make with a pistol.
 The laser only appears when Shepard aims down the sight, so it never gets in the way during combat.

 - Also in Mass Effect 3, Shepard spends the better part of a level with a huge laser-scoped target designator strapped to his back.
-It's tied into the quarian fleet in orbit of Rannoch, allowing Shepard to call in orbital bombardments at will and helping him when s/he goes mano a mano with a Reaper.
+It's tied into the quarian fleet in orbit of Rannoch, allowing Shepard to call in orbital bombardments at will and helping him when they go mano a mano with a Reaper.

 - The 2009 Bionic Commando remake is a MAJOR offender.
 There's a level where you leap from rooftop to rooftop taking out snipers by tracing the beams back to their source (not only is the dot visible, but the actual beams are as well).